babelouest/ulfius/README.md

  *                    to define a variable in the url, prefix it with @ or :
  *                    example: /test/resource/:name/elements
  *                    on an url_format that ends with '*', the rest of the url will not be tested
+ * auth_function:     a pointer to a function that will be executed prior to the callback for authentication
+ *                    you must declare the function as described.
+ * auth_data:         a pointer to a data or a structure that will be available in auth_function
+ * auth_realm:        realm value for authentication
  * callback_function: a pointer to a function that will be executed each time the endpoint is called
  *                    you must declare the function as described.
- * user_data:         a pointer to a data or a structure that will be available in the callback function
+ * user_data:         a pointer to a data or a structure that will be available in callback_function
  * return U_OK on success
  */
 int ulfius_add_endpoint_by_val(struct _u_instance * u_instance,
                                const char * http_method,
                                const char * url_prefix,
                                const char * url_format,
+                               int (* auth_function)(const struct _u_request * request, // Input parameters (set by the framework)
+                                                     struct _u_response * response,     // Output parameters (set by the user) void * auth_data),
+                               void * auth_data,
+                               char * auth_realm,
                                int (* callback_function)(const struct _u_request * request, // Input parameters (set by the framework)
                                                          struct _u_response * response,     // Output parameters (set by the user) void * user_data),